Shobhit-Mishra-02/vahan-task/README.md

 touch .env
 cat .env.example >> .env # after this you need to add database url in .env file

+# now, create core tables inside the database
+npx drizzle-kit push:pg

-# now start the backend server
+# starting the backend server
 npm run dev

 # then, finally start the frontend